hackclub/hackclub/workshops/login_auth/README.md

 ![Analytics page](https://cloud-pva80oxrl.vercel.app/4.png)

-Here is the step where you can use Google Analytics for your project but in this workshop you can disable it.
+So here is an optional step where you can use Google Analytics for your project, but in this workshop you can disable it.

 ![Project created](https://cloud-3swaas1pn.vercel.app/5.png)